-Historic Restoration and Preservation Services
+Historic Restoration Services

 The preservation of historic buildings carries both cultural and environmental benefits.
 By repurposing existing structures for new uses, we avoid the need for demolition and new building materials while keeping a critical component of our nation’s history intact.
 Pascal Architects specializes in historic restoration and preservation projects that highlight the distinctive details of these landmark commercial buildings while making them structurally sound, energy efficient, and adapted to modern requirements.